ThinkEQ/assembly-solutions-ltd/src/pages/team/index.md

     linkedin: https://www.linkedin.com/in/oliver-balshaw-624a9ab4/
   - name: Gareth Edwards
     jobtitle: Sales & Commercial Director
-    bio: Gareth is an exceptional sales professional with extensive technical knowledge in electrical components and parts.
-With all his experience from previously working as a production manager, he understands technical issues customers are challenged with.
-Gareth is a keen explorer and enjoys visiting UK countrysides with his family and has even hiked up Scotland's tallest mountain, Ben Nevis - in treacherous snow conditions!
+    bio: "Gareth is a skilled sales professional with a deep understanding of cable assemblies and wiring harness manufacturing.
+With hands-on experience as a Wireman and Production Manager, he has firsthand knowledge of the challenges our customers face, making him a trusted and reliable partner.

+      \r

+      Outside of work, Gareth loves exploring the beautiful UK countryside with his family, often taking on the challenge of hiking the nation's tallest peaks.
+This year, he’s climbing Snowdon to raise funds for local children, giving them the chance to experience the joy of summer camp.
+      Gareth is also passionate about giving back to his community, actively volunteering at his local church and participating in various community initiatives.\r\n"
     image: /img/gareth-edwards-new.jpg
     interests:
       - hiking